Helene Deutsch: Freud and beyond

-In 1916, Helene sought admittance to Freud's infamous Wednesday night meetings of Vienna Psychoanalytic Society.
+In 1916, Deutsch sought admittance to Freud's infamous Wednesday night meetings of Vienna Psychoanalytic Society.
 As a condition of her acceptance, Helene had to comment on Lou Andreas-Salomé's paper, 'Vaginal and anal.'

-In 1919, under Freud's supervision, Helene began analyzing her first patient, Viktor Tausk, while at the same time Freud was analyzing Helene.
-After three months, upon Freud's request, Helene terminated Tausk's sessions.
-During her sessions with Freud, Helene reported 'falling in love with Freud.'
+In 1919, under Freud's supervision, Deutsch began analyzing her first patient, Viktor Tausk, while at the same time Freud was analyzing Helene.
+After three months, upon Freud's request, Deutsch terminated Tausk's sessions.
+During her sessions with Freud, Deutsch reported 'falling in love with Freud.'
 She often felt herself to be Freud's daughter, claiming that Freud had inspired and released her talents.
-Helene claimed, however, that Freud tended to focus "too much on her identification with her father" and her affair with Lieberman.
-In one analysis with Freud, Helene dreamt that she had both female and male organs.
+Deutsch claimed, however, that Freud tended to focus "too much on her identification with her father" and her affair with Lieberman.
+In one analysis with Freud, Deutsch dreamt that she had both female and male organs.
 Through analysis with Freud, she discovered that her personality was largely determined by her "childhood wish to be simultaneously [her] father's prettiest daughter and cleverest son."
-After one year, Freud terminated Helene's analytic sessions, to instead work with the Wolf Man.
+After one year, Freud terminated Deutsch's analytic sessions, to instead work with the Wolf Man.
 Helene nevertheless was a brilliant clinician, who stood up to Freud and got away with it when she 'disagreed with him about her patients.'